particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 Device provisioning is typically performed asynchronously with the manufacturing process.
 This can be done prior to the manufacturing process if SIM activation is required, or afterward in the case of an out-of-region CM.

+Device provisioning is typically done one of two ways:

+  - (Customer) Bulk SIM activation and provisioning performed in advance of manufacturing process.
+  - (CM) Assembly and programming.

+or:

+  - (Customer) Bulk SIM activation performed in advance of manufacturing process.
+  - (CM) Assembly and programming.
+  - (Customer) Device Import/Claiming/Renaming/Group Assignment performed simultaneously with or after the manufacturing process.

 When you order Particle devices from the wholesale store in trays of 50, you will be emailed a list of the Device IDs and ICCIDs in your order.
 This can be uploaded to the [Particle console](https://console.particle.io/) in just a few clicks.
 In the **Devices** tab of your product select **Add Devices** then **Add Many Devices**.

-If you are using the Electron with a 4FF plastic Nano SIM card, you must also activate the SIMs as a separate step.
-In the **SIMs** tab of your product select **Import SIM Cards** and upload the file of ICCID you received with your SIM card order.

 The device provisioning process can be performed with scripts as needed on devices, one-by-one.
 If that is your intention, consider the following steps an abstraction of the contents of a potential script, and see the next section for scripting suggestions.